linkerd/linkerd/linkerd/docs/namer.md

 The internal state of the Consul namer can be viewed at the admin endpoint: `/namer_state/<prefix>.json`.

-The internal store of the Consul dtabs can be viewed at the admin endpoint: `/storage/namerd/dtabs.json` by default.

 Key | Default Value | Description
 --- | ------------- | -----------
 prefix | `io.l5d.consul` | Resolves names with `/#/<prefix>`.